Making specific changes in your diet can increase your serotonin level. This may help improve mood and depression which are linked to low serotonin.

-But before you run to the store to stock up on these foods, note that the serotonin in food does not cross the blood-brain barrier, your brain’s security system for keeping out foreign substances.
+But before you run to the store to stock up on these foods, note that naturally occurring serotonin in food does not cross the blood-brain barrier, your brain’s security system for keeping out foreign substances.

 So the serotonin found in food does not get into your brain and there’s no evidence that these foods will do anything to boost your mood.
 (3)

 NEED A MENTAL LIFT?